The New Pathway To Wellness

 No, you do not need to read any book to get started.
 You will see that we will provide reading from many of the books along the way as you do The Pathway to Wellness.
 We certainly hope by the time you complete The Pathway that you go on to read all the books that pertain to your child.

-The Pathway To Wellness is the only On-line course of The Institutes for the Achievement of Human Potential for the parents of brain-injured children.
-We know that the internet is a noisy, crowded, greedy and often very deceptive place to navigate.
-Imitation may be considered flattering, if you are making hand bags or shoes, but when you are doing your best to help a desperately hurt child get better, against all the odds, it is reprehensible.
+The Pathway To Wellness is the only online course of The Institutes for the Achievement of Human Potential for the parents of brain-injured children.
+We know that the Internet is a noisy, crowded, and sometimes a very deceptive place to navigate.
+Imitation may be considered flattering if you are making handbags or shoes, but when you are doing your best to help a desperately hurt child get better, against all the odds, it is reprehensible.

 You will be meeting some of the most knowledgeable and experienced members of our staff.
 All are trained Child Brain Developmentalists with many years of experience evaluating brain-injured children and lecturing and teaching the parents of brain-injured children.